-Students share a living room, kitchen, and bathroom.
+- Students share a living room, kitchen, and bathroom.

-- Leeside rents to various groups of students, and not exclusively to Loyola.
+- Jennings Pool rents to various groups of students, and not exclusively to Loyola.
 Therefore, we cannot guarantee that all students will have a single bedroom.

 - Meals are not included.
 Students must provide for their own meals.
 There is a cafeteria on campus and other eateries around campus and in the city.
 Most students cook their own meals.
 There is an English market in town, and supermarkets.

-- Students can also find inexpensive pub food near the university and Leeside.
+- Students can also find inexpensive pub food.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, with the exception of the federal work-study assignment.

 - Loyola's financial aid can be used on this program.

 - All students must have a comprehensive health plan, which includes hospitalization and accidents that can be used while overseas.

 - All students must have a valid passport.
 The passport must have at least six months left after the study abroad program end date.

 - Students who receive college work study and study abroad may lose their college work study for the returning semester to Loyola.
 Contact the financial office for specific information.

 - Students will have to pay an Immigration Fee upon arrival.
 This is currently 300 Euros and is subject to increase.

 - Bedding is not provided, but linens can be bought upon arrival.
 Students can rent cleaned linens through Leeside or purchase their own in Ireland.